Positivity of chromatic symmetric functions associated with Hessenberg functions of bounce number 3: Introduction

 A \emph{chromatic symmetric function} $X_G(\mathbf{x})$ of a finite simple graph $G$ with vertex set $V$ is defined in a natural way to generalize the chromatic polynomials;

 where the sum is over all proper colorings $\kappa: V \rightarrow \mathbb P$ of $G$ with the set of positive integers $\mathbb P$.
-Since chromatic symmetric functions were introduced by Stanley in 1995 \cite{S1}, they made an important area of research in the relations to many different fields including combinatorics, representation theory and algebraic geometry.
+Since chromatic symmetric functions were introduced by Stanley in 1995 \cite{S1}, they have become an important area of research in the relations to many different fields including combinatorics, representation theory and algebraic geometry.

-Stanley-Stembridge conjecture \cite{SS, S1} is a well known open conjecture on chromatic symmetric functions which states that chromatic symmetric functions of the incomparability graph of a (3+1)-free poset is positively expanded as a sum of elementary symmetric functions, i.e. \emph{$e$-positive}.
-Gasharov \cite{Gasha} proved that the chromatic symmetric functions in Stanley-Stembridge conjecture are positively expanded as a sum of Schur functions by constructing combinatorial objects called $P$-tableaux, that is a consequence of the conjecture since elementary symmetric functions are positively expanded as a sum of Schur functions.
-The conjecture itself was proved for some special classes of graphs including the complement of a bipartitie graph that was considered in \cite{S1} and recently in \cite{CH, HP}; see Remark 2.18 in \cite{CH} for a list of graphs with which the conjecture has been proved to be true.
-An important result concerning Stanley-Stembridge conjecture due to Guay-Paquet \cite{G-P1} is that it is enough to prove the conjecture for all posets that are both $(3+1)$-free \emph{and} $(2+2)$-free.
+The Stanley-Stembridge conjecture \cite{SS, S1} is a well known open conjecture on chromatic symmetric functions which states that chromatic symmetric functions of the incomparability graph of a (3+1)-free poset can be positively expanded as a sum of elementary symmetric functions, i.e. is \emph{$e$-positive}.

+Gasharov \cite{Gasha} proved that the chromatic symmetric functions in the Stanley-Stembridge conjecture can be positively expanded as a sum of Schur functions by constructing combinatorial objects called $P$-tableaux, that is a weaker result than the conjecture since elementary symmetric functions are positively expanded as a sum of Schur functions. since elementary symmetric functions are positively expanded as a sum of Schur functions.
+The conjecture itself was proved for some special classes of graphs including the complement of a bipartite graph that was considered in \cite{S1} and recently in \cite{CH, HP}; see Remark 2.18 in \cite{CH} for a list of graphs with which the conjecture has been proved to be true.
+An important result concerning the Stanley-Stembridge conjecture due to Guay-Paquet \cite{G-P1} is that it is enough to prove the conjecture for all posets that are both $(3+1)$-free \emph{and} $(2+2)$-free.
 This reduces the class of objects we have to consider for the proof of the conjecture down to the posets of \emph{unit interval orders}.